 3. SMAS Facelift

-A SMAS facelift is a procedure for men or women who want an overall improvement in their appearance, as it treats sagging skin, muscle laxity and can target jowls.
+A SMAS lift is a procedure for men or women who want an overall improvement in their appearance, as it treats sagging skin, muscle laxity, and can target jowls by specifically lifting the superficial musculoaponeurotic system (SMAS) for more effective and natural-looking results.
 It can achieve a cheek and jowl lift.
-It can also target the neck area, although id there is comprehensive skin laxity then a neck lift as well may be recommended.
-A SMAS is often the suggested facelift for the mid to lower face.
+The technique involves repositioning the deep facial tissues, which leads to longer-lasting rejuvenation.
+It can also target the neck area, although if there is comprehensive skin laxity then a neck lift as well may be recommended.

 4. Lower Facelift